 My name is Autumn and I’m an elopement photographer that helps couples elope in the mountains of Idaho.
 I’ve photographed 65+ elopements and hiked 100’s of miles in Idaho’s backcountry.

 How to elope in Stanley, Idaho Pro Tip: Hire a local photographer!
 They will know all the best elopement locations and have all the tools necessary to ensure you have an amazing experience in the Sawtooth Mountains.

-I offer elopement packages in Stanley, Idaho
+I Offer Elopement Packages in Stanley, Idaho

 Here are some elopements I’ve helped plan and photograph in Stanley 👇🏻

-2. Choose a time of year
+2. Choose a Time of Year to Elope

 Stanley is a summer destination for most visitors.
 Due to the elevation, most trails have snow on them until mid-May with trails over 8,000 feet seeing snow into July.
 Labor Day weekend is the last big weekend for visitors and September marks the end of ‘busy’ season.